Originally written November 2015. Updated, corrected, and expanded.

 For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you.
 Now this I say, that every one of you saith, I am of Paul; and I of Apollos; and I of Cephas; and I of Christ.
 (1 Corinthians 1:11,12)

-According to the Bible, the church at Corinth had become factional, with the various groups saying that they were a follower of Apollos, Cephas, Paul, or Christ.
-In verse 13 of I Corinthians 1, Paul asked:
+According to the Bible, the church at Corinth had become factional, with various groups saying that they were a follower of Apollos, Cephas, Paul, or Christ.
+In First Corinthians 1:13, Paul asked:

 Is Christ divided?

-Two thousand years later, we can answer Paul’s questions with an emphatic YES!
-The followers of Jesus Christ have spent 2,000 years fighting amongst themselves, leading to, according to the Pew Forum, 41,000 Christian denominations throughout the world.
-(Wikipedia list of major Christian denominations)
+Two thousand years later, we can answer Paul’s question with an emphatic YES!
+The followers of Jesus Christ have spent the past 2,000 years fighting amongst themselves.
+Their internecine warfare has caused schism, splits, and divisions, leading to the establishment of thousands of Christian denominations throughout the world (Wikipedia list of major Christian denominations).